marmelab/sedy/README.md

 # Installation

-Goo to [https://github.com/apps/sedy](https://github.com/apps/sedy) and follow the instructions.
+Go to [https://github.com/apps/sedy](https://github.com/apps/sedy) and follow the instructions.

 That's it.